The Big Issue spoke to experts on reducing job hunting stress. Photo: Tim Gouw

-Here’s what you need to know about how to reduce job hunting stress as furlough ends.
+Here’s what you need to know about how embark on the job hunt while taking care of your mental health:

 If you’re feeling stressed while job hunting, the first thing to know is you’re not alone.